ItsTanPI/Physics-Engine/README.md

 A Physics Engine made with C++ and OpenGL.
 This project allows simulating basic physics.
-It enables users to easily apply physics principles. this Project helps to create simple games such as Flappy Bird.
+It enables users to easily apply physics principles.
+You can use this SourceCodes to create simple games such as Flappy Bird. :)

 OpenGL Libraries used: GLFW and GLEW; no other external libraries have been used.